spectrocloud/librarium/content/docs/08-user-management/4-saml-sso.md

 ---
 title: "SSO Setup"
 metaTitle: "SSO Setup"
-metaDescription: "Detailed instructions on creating SSO to log in to Spectro Cloud using SAML 2.0"
+metaDescription: "Detailed instructions on creating Single Sign-on to log in to Palette using SAML 2.0"
 icon: ""
 hideToC: false
 fullWidth: false